LamettaLang/poc/docs/syntax.md

 Expect on the other hand either holds a value T or an error.
 It will coerce to true if it has a value and false if it stores an error.
 To check for a value explicitly, you have to cast it to an optional, as this cast is guaranteed to not crash (e.g. `cast<bool?>(expectBool) == none`).

-An error can be assigned to an expect though `fail` (e.g. `int# value = fail('No value set')`).
+An error can be assigned to an expect though `fail` (e.g. `int! value = fail('No value set')`).
+To retrieve the message of a failed value, you can simply cast it to a string.

 Retrieving a value can be done explicitly or implicitly by casting it to the non-optional/non-expect type.
 If no value is present, this will crash unless you cast between expect and optional.
 An empty optional will `fail()` when casting to an expect, and a failed expect will turn `none` if cast to an optional.

+As might be obvious, there are no error types, as the idea of failing is, that the application is in an unrecoverable state.
+This also means that there are no error classes.
+Handling a failed value is intended to allow for resource management before failing further up the call chain until the application exits.
+It ultimately comes down to preference whether you use optional and dont provide a message, or expect and give a reason.
+E.g. a div by 0 or failing to open a file should be checked beforehand and thus might fail(), while getting a value from a map of an unset key might prefer an optional.

+For truly unrecoverable errors, you can use the `crash()` built in, that will terminate the application with an optional message, without returning.

+Since optionals are fixed sized if their value type is fixed sized; expect values are always dynamic sized.

 ### Handles

 Handle types are opaque values that are used internally to map to object instances.
 These are intended to hide memory for libraries.
-You can not perform arithmetic operations on handles and the byte size is not guaranteed, but static (Meaning it will be consistent for the platform you compile on and not turn your structs into dynamic sized objects).
+You can not perform arithmetic operations on handles and the byte size is not guaranteed, but fixed (Meaning it will be consistent for the platform you compile on and not turn your structs into dynamic sized objects).

 Handles are ref counted, with every value copy.
 The ref count will go down for every Handle going out of scope, and the resource will be freed once all Handles to it are closed or their ref count reaches zero.
 A handle can also be deleted, invalidating it for every user.
 It is discouraged to delete handles manually, but might be required for edgecases.
 To prevent crashes from accessing invalid handle, you can use the built in `isValid(ref Handle hdl)->(bool valid)`.